 PizzaRev has vegan sausage at many of its locations when you’re in the mood for a hearty pizza, and it also offers vegan cheese.
 Choose either the original or gluten-free crust, which are both vegan, and top it with some veggies.

-Located throughout the southern United States, Pollo Tropical offers Caribbean-inspired fast food.
-Vegan options include the Vegetarian TropiChop®, and the Balsamic Tomatoe..
-The chain’s black beans, French fries, white rice, boiled or fried yucca, sweet plantains, and corn are vegan, too.
+Located throughout Florida, Pollo Tropical offers Caribbean-inspired fast food.
+Vegan options include the Vegan TropiChop and Vegan Wrap, which come with seasoned Beyond Meat crumbles.
+The chain’s black beans, French fries, white or brown rice, boiled or fried yuca, sweet plantains, balsamic tomatoes, and guacamole are vegan, too.

 Pyramid Breweries restaurants offers a Boca burger that can be substituted for any nonvegan burger on its menu.
 The Margherita Pizza can be made vegan if you get it without cheese.